 - The condom is too big or too small for the penis.

-- The latex is weakened when past its use-by date or exposed to heat or sunlight.
+- The latex is weakened when past its use-by date or exposed to heat.

 WHAT SHOULD I DO IF A CONDOM SLIPS OR BREAKS?